 Card playing was probably spread throughout Europe from points east by soldiers.
 The most up-to-date research suggests playing cards originated out of Persia and spread east to China and west to Europe anytime between 1100s-1200s-1300s

-No one knows the identity of the person who invented the concept of playing cards or what they are based upon.
+No one knows the identity of the person who invented the concept of playing cards or for sure what they are based upon.
 That is lost to history for now.

-It’s uncanny that all these numbers do seem to relate to a yearly cycle, which makes sense when we consider how dependent man was to understanding the cycles of the earth for their survival.
+It’s uncanny that all these numbers do seem to relate to a yearly cycle, which makes sense when we consider how dependent humans are to understanding the cycles of the earth for our survival.

-It’s been further speculated that the four suits represented the primary class distinctions of whatever society it was part of.
+It’s been further speculated that the four suits might have also represented the primary class distinctions of whatever society it was part of.

 One thing we know for sure, the deck relies heavily on numbers and numerology and they are symbolically enriched objects.

-If these numbers were legitimately connected to reflect cycles of time on earth, then the number of cards themselves would have been significant.
+If these numbers were legitimately connected to reflect cycles of time on earth, and other features of the human experience, then the number of cards themselves would have been significant.

 52, when reduced to 5 + 2 = seven.
 Did that mean anything?